 We also want to install a LAMP stack to our EC2 using the user data under the advanced section.

 # Install a LAMP stack amazon-linux-extras install -y lamp-mariadb10.2-php7.2 php7.2 yum -y install httpd php-mbstring # Start the web server chkconfig httpd on systemctl start httpd # Install the web pages for our lab if [ ! -f /var/www/html/immersion-day-app-php7.tar.gz ]; then cd /var/www/html wget https://aws-joozero.s3.ap-northeast-2.amazonaws.com/immersion-day-app-php7.tar.gz tar xvfz immersion-day-app-php7.tar.gz fi # Install the AWS SDK for PHP if [ ! -f /var/www/html/aws.zip ]; then cd /var/www/html mkdir vendor cd vendor wget https://docs.aws.amazon.com/aws-sdk-php/v3/download/aws.zip unzip aws.zip fi # Update existing packages yum -y update

-Afterwards we'll connect to the EC2 instance, this is the first problem I ran into.
+Afterward, we'll connect to the EC2 instance, this is the first problem I ran into.
 The workshop doesn't tell you the steps needed to connect via session manager so I had to do some research.
-First thing you have to do is create an IAM role that gives the EC2 access to session manager and attach it to the instance.
+The first thing you have to do is create an IAM role that gives the EC2 access to the session manager and attach it to the instance.
 Then you have to manually install an SSM agent on the instance.
 Here's an article explaining how to install it.
 Let's use the IP address to see if our web server is working properly.